Black rhino on the Serengeti

 FAMILY LIFE

 Rhinos have an interesting social system.
 The dominant male, or bull, occupies a small, exclusive territory, allowing only one or two subordinate males to share the territory with him.
 Neighboring dominant bulls show unusual respect for the territory boundaries and rarely trespass except to get water during the dry season.
 They won’t even follow a receptive female into another bull’s territory.
-Dominant bulls invest a great deal of time and energy just patrolling their territory, marking it with urine and defecating in dung heaps that serve as a community bulletin board.
+Dominant bulls invest a great deal of time and energy just patrolling their territory, marking it with urine and defecating in dung heaps called "middens" that serve as a community bulletin board.
 Subordinate bulls put little effort into such communication with scent, always deferring to the dominant bull when they meet up.

 Females are not territorial and move through large home ranges that overlap with many other females.
 Several male territories may lie within a single female’s home range.
 Adult white rhino females are more social than black rhinos and often stay in small groups of up to a dozen or so that include calves and subadults.

 Rhinos have a variety of vocalizations to get their message across, from a lion-like growl and elephant-like trumpet during a fight to a squeak that can mean “I’m lost” or “Where are you?”
-Long and short snorts are used for anger, alarm, or when the rhino is startled, and high-pitched screams indicate fear.
+Long and short snorts are used for anger, alarm, or when a rhino is startled, and high-pitched screams indicate fear.
 A “mmwonk” is a deep, resonant sound that signals content.

 AT THE ZOO